STAR TREK:

 Perhaps this story is less celebrated than it deserves because its weakest scenes are up front at the beginning - and the scenes are decent actually, but far from being great attention-grabbers that tell you this is a must-see show.
 In their blatant low-budget imitation of Star Wars' infamous alien cantina scene, we suffer through some icky smarmy innuendo as Troi and a bartender chat each other up, just to get the point that Picard is missing and his crew are searching for him.
 Riker and Worf fare a bit better with a rodent-looking alien, as they and Dr. Crusher get to play some entertainingly different dynamics.

 Ultimately, the news that Picard was vaporized was never destined to be believed by the audience, who have seen Patrick Stewart appear in the trailers, but not yet in the episode.
 We all know he'll show up soon enough, so our investment in the characters' beliefs is limited.
 This section is all about whether or not those characters get something worthy to do while thinking that Picard is no more.
-I'd say Riker and Troi's shouting match took things too far, while the other portions of their scene were worthwhile.
+There's an unfortunate brief repeat of something that the last story "Interface" did way too much of: crewmembers pushing each other to wallow in grief prematurely.
+I'm not convinced that the best way to get a catharsis from grief is to indulge in grief more strongly, or that the writers don't have some bizarre fixation with returning to it too often.
+Discernment, investigation, and action would (quite obviously in this case) be healthier and lead to a happier truth.
+I'd say Riker and Troi's shouting match took things too far, while the other portions of their scene were more worthwhile.
+And, unlike the overdose of this that we got in "Interface", this section is thankfully short.

 That said, I like the rest of Riker's quest to find the truth, his interaction with the Starfleet admiral and the rodent alien.
 It's also great to get a hefty action sequence early on - one more successful than anything in "Descent Part II" - and great again that this key action sequence is set out on location.
 Thus, this first half of episode one still fares quite well, while the rest of the story builds in strength.